particle-iot/docs/src/content/reference/datasheets/m-series/m-hat-datasheet.md

 for the sample code and the technical reasons why it is necessary.

-#### Expansion card power
+#### HAT power direction jumper

 A jumper located on the bottom side of the M-HAT selects the direction of expansion card (HAT) 5V power (label 20, above).

-- Connecting `5V_IN` and center pin: Expansion card powers the M-HAT (typically from PoE)
+- Connecting `5V_IN` and center pin: Expansion header powers the M-HAT (typically from a PoE HAT)
 - Connecting `5V_OUT` and center pin: The M-HAT powers expansion card (from USB-C, USB, or LiPo)

 {{imageOverlay src="/assets/images/m-series/muon-5v-jumper.jpg" alt="5V Jumper"}}

 <p class="attribution">This picture is of the Muon; the appearance of the M-HAT may differ</p>

-When the jumper is set to 5V_IN, the M-HAT powers the Raspberry Pi HAT connector, which is turn powers the Raspberry Pi itself.
+When the jumper is set to 5V_IN, the M-HAT powers the Raspberry Pi HAT connector 5V pin, which is turn powers the Raspberry Pi itself.
+When using 5V_IN mode you must not power both the M-HAT USB-C and the Pi USB-C at the same time, as both will attempt to power the HAT 5V pin, which could damage either or both devices.

 There are two separate ways 5V on the HAT connector can be generated when powering from M-HAT:
 - LiPo boost converter